santacsj/basicassembler64/README.md

 : edit line at line number, last line if not provided, trims lines to max 35 chars

 `$ <line number>`
-: append petscii char to end of existing line
+: append char by petscii code to end of existing line

 `+ <line number>`
 : append string to end of existing line